edmooneyvtx/graphql-quickstart/README.md

 ### Building a schema

 ### How to build a schema in graphql
+[ basics of building the schema - Queries v.
+Mutations ]

 ### Expressjs - code - quickstart
+[pull from other machine]

 ### Setting up Apollo
+[how to - hook to framework]

 ## Resources: